freeman-lab/selectify/README.md

 ## extending

 You may want to extend `selectify` with your own custom methods.
 It's easy to do with `inherits`.
-Here's an example where we add a log method
+Here's an example.
+First, the usual boilerplate

 ```javascript
 var selectify = require('selectify')